-Metrics Metric Focus Metric Adopted Metric 1 Absolute Emissions Total Greenhouse Gas ("GHG") Emissions Metric 2 Emissions Intensity Carbon Footprint Metric 3 Additional Climate Change Slow Transition Scenario Stress Test Metric 4 Portfolio Alignment Science Based Targets Initiative ("SBTi")
+Metrics Metric Focus Metric Adopted Metric 1 Absolute Emissions Total Greenhouse Gas ("GHG") Emissions Metric 2 Emissions Intensity Carbon Footprint Metric 3 Additional Climate Change Data Quality Metric 4 Portfolio Alignment Proportion of portfolio with SBTi ("Science Based Targets Initiative") targets in place

-- The Trustee has adopted a target against Metric 1 (Carbon Emissions), such that both Sections of the Scheme should target a 50% reduction in total scope 1 and scope 2 carbon emissions by 2030 alongside an overall target of achieving net zero carbon emissions (scopes 1, 2 and 3) from its investments by 2050.
-This target has been set to help the Trustee take climate risk into account when reviewing the current and future investment allocations, and ensure that the Scheme's climate risk exposure is proportional to the amount of investment risk being taken. - The Trustee carries out scenario analysis on the Scheme's funding and investment strategy using climate scenarios, one of which assumes an increase in the global average temperature between 1.5°C and 2°C and another where global average temperatures rise in excess of that.
-For Metric 3, the Trustee has adopted a target of the Climate Value-at-Risk arising from the slow transition scenario remaining below 50% of each Section's respective Funding-Ratio-at-Risk budget.

-Training on climate-related risks and opportunities is part of the broader programme of ongoing Trustee knowledge and understanding activity, including induction activities for any new Trustees.
-This aims to enable the Trustee Board to have the relevant knowledge and understanding of climate-related issues.
+- The Trustee has adopted a target against Metric 1 (Carbon Emissions), such that both Sections of the Scheme should target a 50% reduction in total scope 1 and scope 2 carbon emissions by 2030 alongside an overall target of achieving net zero carbon emissions (for Scopes 1 and 2, and separately for Scope 3) from its investments by 2050.
+This target has been set to help the Trustee take climate risk into account when reviewing the current and future investment allocations, and ensure that the Scheme's climate risk exposure is proportional to the amount of investment risk being taken. - The Trustee carries out scenario analysis on the Scheme's funding and investment strategy using climate scenarios, one of which assumes an increase in the global average temperature between 1.5°C and 2°C and another where global average temperatures rise in excess of that. - Training on climate-related risks and opportunities is part of the broader programme of ongoing Trustee knowledge and understanding activity, including induction activities for any new Trustees.
+This aims to enable the Trustee Board to have the relevant knowledge and understanding of climate-related issues. - The Trustee has also considered which of the SDGs, if not achieved, would have the biggest financial impact on risks and returns as a way of focusing their RI strategy.
+These are expressed in three key themes, of which Climate Change is the first, alongside Human Rights and Corporate Governance.